daffainfo/ctf-writeup/CrewCTF 2023/README.md

 # CrewCTF 2023
 CTF writeup for The CrewCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 20th place out of 382 teams
+I took part in this CTF competition with the TCP1P team and secured the 20th place out of 382 teams

 | Category | Challenge |
 | --- | --- |